LLNL/serac/src/docs/sphinx/index.rst

 Building Serac
 --------------

-Serac is a CMake build system that wraps its configure step with a script called ``config-build.py``.
+Serac uses a CMake build system that wraps its configure step with a script called ``config-build.py``.
 This script creates a build directory and runs the necessary CMake command for you.
 You just need to point the script at the generated or a provided host-config.
 This can be accomplished with